cloudmark/coffee-stirrer/README.md

 Coffee Stirrer is a coffee script pre processor that allows the user to use <code>#=include <file> </code> in their scripts.
 The file can be a local file present in a folder or a remote file.

-Both Javascript and Coffeescript files are allowed for inclusion.
+Both CSS, Javascript and Coffeescript files are allowed for inclusion.

-This project was inspired by https://github.com/fairfieldt/coffeescript-concat and awesome script that allows concatenation of coffee script files.

 # Usage